Program Overview

 Nerve Decompression Surgery

-• Minimally invasive surgical decompression of the peripheral sensory nerves in the area of the skull
+• Minimally invasive surgical decompression of the peripheral sensory nerves in the front and back of the head

-• May result in reduction or elimination of headache or tenderness
+• May result in the reduction or elimination of headache or tenderness

-• Considered when all other modalities have failed or aren’t effective enough
+• Considered when other modalities have failed or aren’t effective enough

 • Can lead to significant reductions in headache frequency, severity, and duration